 Archbishop Donald Bolen, Archdiocese of Regina

 Bishop Bryan Bayda, Eparchy of Saskatoon

 Social Justice Director Bert Pitzel blogs about Pope Francis’ Encyclical, Laudato Si: The illness his daughter Tanis suffers due to a cancer of the blood offers a striking metaphor for what is happening to our earth.
 A walk Bert created, consisting of five stations, provides the setting for the teachings of Laudato Si, as placed in the metaphor of Tanis’s illness.

 Brett Salkeld, Archdiocesan Theologian, blogs a three-part series on raising kids Catholic.
 He speaks about some of the particular challenges parents face in our culture today, from child-raising as a counter-cultural undertaking to participating in the parish to understanding the relationship between faith and reason.

-There's a new addition to the Archives page on the Archdiocesan website with obituaries of late priests of the Diocese.
+The Archives page on the Archdiocesan website has obituaries of late priests of the Diocese.
 It goes back ten years, so if you are interested in checking it out, just click here: https:// archregina.sk.ca/archives-records/obituaries-priests.